chocolateboy/uncommonjs/README.md

 })()
 ```

-Alternatively, for one-off uses, it may be simpler to access the export by its
+Alternatively, it may be simpler to access the export by its qualified name,
-qualified name, e.g.:
+e.g.:

 ```javascript
 exports.get(obj, path) // OK